wp-plugins/interesting-links-list/readme.txt

 === Plugin Name ===
-Contributors: Madalin.F, CK MacLeod
+Contributors: Madalin.F
 Donate link: -
 Tags: links, list, form, link submission
 Requires at least: 2.8.4
-Tested up to: 2.9.2
+Tested up to: 3.4.1
-Stable Tag: 0.2.15
+Stable Tag: 0.2.2.0

 Show in post/page, a list of links and let any visitor contribute.
 Insert "[interesting]" in  post/page and you're ready to go. template use <?php show_interesting_links(); ?>